Around the year 1043, a famous Spaniard was born. His full name was Rodrigo Díaz de Vivar.

 His birthplace was the town of Vivar, near Burgos.
 His nickname was El Cid, meaning 'the chief.'

 He was also known as El Campeador - meaning 'the champion of the battlefield.'

 Rodrigo was educated in the royal court and became a great military leader during the period of history known as la Reconquista.
 What was la Reconquista? .........

-The slow and gradual taking back of control, over many centuries, is referred to as La Reconquista - The Reconquest - and it ended in 1492 when the final territory under Arabic rule was taken back by the Spaniards.
+The slow and gradual reversal of Arabic to Spanish rule, over many centuries, is referred to as La Reconquista - The Reconquest - and it was concluded in 1492.

 El Cid rode a beautiful, white horse named Babieca meaning - foolish.
 It is one of the most famous horses in history.
 El Cid loved his horse and had chosen it against the advice of his godfather who thought that the horse was not very clever.
 That is why people called it Babieca.

 The story of El Cid is told in an epic poem called El Cantar de Mio Cid - The Song of My Cid, written around the year 1200.
 It is one of the oldest pieces of Spanish literature and is kept at the National Library of Spain - la Biblioteca Nacional de España in Madrid.
 It consists of 3,735 verses.